Yuktha8977/todos/README.md

 # todos
-this is my first Git repository
+this is my first Git repository - name is react